Gamebook: Breakthroughs and popularization

-The first gamebook series proper appears to have been Tracker Books, published by Transworld in the UK between 1972 and 1980.
-This series includes adventures in a variety of genres such as science fiction, mystery, and sports.
-Meanwhile, in the US, The Adventures of You series appeared in 1976–77, with two titles that would later become part of the groundbreaking Choose Your Own Adventure series: Sugarcane Island by Edward Packard and Journey Under the Sea by R. A. Montgomery.
+In the US, The Adventures of You series appeared in 1976–77, with two titles that would later become part of the groundbreaking Choose Your Own Adventure series: Sugarcane Island by Edward Packard and Journey Under the Sea by R. A. Montgomery.

 Tabletop role-playing games such as Dungeons & Dragons were another early influence that would contribute in major ways to the development of the gamebook form.
 The first module which combined a branching-path narrative with a set of role-playing game rules was Buffalo Castle for the Tunnels & Trolls system (1975).
 Buffalo Castle was innovative for its time, as it allowed the reader to experience a role-playing session without need for a referee.
 It has been followed by many other solitaire adventures for the T&T system, as well as solos for other tabletop role-playing games.

 The first commercially successful series of gamebooks was the Choose Your Own Adventure series establishing the "American" gamebook tradition.
 The "British" tradition, as exemplified by the Fighting Fantasy series, was, by contrast, slightly younger.
 British gamebooks differ from the American tradition by having rules more strongly influenced by the game mechanics of roleplaying games.